 A credit card may be a viable alternative if you cannot qualify for other types of loans and if you are approved for a zero-rate or a low-rate card that you can pay off before higher rates kick in.

 If you have savings accruing, perhaps because you haven’t taken a vacation in a while or have funds built up, consider using cash to pay for your pool.
-If you are not able to pay cash for the project in its entirety, you can still make a sizeable down payment that will reduce your loan amount and eliminate or significantly decrease the amount of interest you would need to pay.
+Suppose you cannot pay cash for the project in its entirety.
+In that case, you can still make a sizeable down payment that will reduce your loan amount and eliminate or significantly decrease the amount of interest you would need to pay.

 Tip #3: Know How to Get a Pool Loan

-Now that you know all of the different options available to you, as well as the pros and cons, the next step is to secure the loan.
-In order to do so, you will need to qualify for the loan.
+Now that you know all of the options available to you and the pros and cons, the next step is to secure the loan.
+To do so, you will need to qualify for the loan.
 Lenders consider different factors when deciding whether or not you are eligible for a loan, but the most significant factor is your credit history and financial situation.

 You may be able to secure a loan with fair or even bad credit, but these loans will come with much higher interest rates.
 Ensuring you are in good financial standing and have a high credit score will ensure you have a better chance of securing a low-interest loan.

 Shop around and get prequalified by multiple lenders and financial institutions to determine which option gives you the best possible outcome.
 You will need your credit score, personal identification, and proof of homeownership if you decide to pursue a home equity loan or HELOC.
-Do not sign any loan paperwork until you know:
+Do not sign any loan paperwork until you know the following:

 - The total interest cost over the life of the loan